open-contracting-extensions/ocds_medicines_extension/README.md

 ## Guidance

-This extension is intended to be used in the medicines-related items in the tender, award, or contract stages, to add more specific details that a medicine item may have.
-To use it, set the properties that are known, including the active ingredients, dosage form, the medicine container, and the administration route.

-This extension is designed to support [external reference pricing](https://en.wikipedia.org/wiki/External_reference_pricing).
+This extension is used to describe medicinal products at the tender, award and/or contract stages.
+Using this extension, a publisher can specify the medicinal product's active ingredients and their strength, the dosage form, the medicine's container, and the administration route.
+In doing so, it makes it easier to compare the procurement of medicinal products across jurisdictions, and thereby supports [external reference pricing](https://en.wikipedia.org/wiki/External_reference_pricing)

 Dosage forms and container sizes differ significantly across countries, which makes comparison difficult.
-To ease comparison, the extension provides standardized codelists for the administration route, dosage form and immediate container, based on [Health Level Seven (HL7)](https://www.hl7.org), a set of international standards for health data.
+To ease comparison, the extension provides standardized codelists for the dosage form, immediate container and administration route, based on [Health Level Seven (HL7)](https://www.hl7.org), a set of international standards for health data.
 That said, if you haven't adopted and can't map your values to the HL7 codes, you may use your own codes.
 To allow a user to interpret your codes, you should describe the codelists, and how to find the definitions of codes, in your [publication policy](https://standard.open-contracting.org/latest/en/guidance/publish/#finalize-your-publication-policy).

+For the names of active ingredients, it is recommended to use [International Nonproprietary Names (INN)](https://www.who.int/teams/health-product-and-policy-standards/inn).
+The World Health Organization (WHO) maintains a cumulative list of all INNs, with equivalent names in Latin, English, French, Spanish, Arabic, Chinese and Russian.
+To ease comparison, it is recommended to use the lowercase Latin name.

 If a contracting process is in the award or contract stage, it’s possible to know more information about the medicine, such as the brand, the manufacturer, the country of origin, the expiration date, if they must maintain a cold chain and all the other commercial, financial and logistical conditions.
 Use the [generic item attributes](https://extensions.open-contracting.org/en/extensions/itemAttributes/master/) extension for all the cases where the medicine item has other attributes not included in this extension.